 Chartered Management Accountants

-Business Skills: It imparts you necessary skills covering crucial areas of business such as Business Strategy, Market & regulatory environment, Process Management, Business relations, Project Management and Macro economic Analysis.
+- Business Skills: It imparts you necessary skills covering crucial areas of business such as Business Strategy, Market & regulatory environment, Process Management, Business Relations, Project Management and Macroeconomic Analysis.

 This CGMA framework helps you to develop a balanced and well-rounded knowledge and skills preparing you for a business manager’s role with relevant skills.
 Other than that, your positioning in the market will be such that you get huge recognition in the global market.

-Most students are unaware about courses in Finance and follow the herd mentality thereby ending up taking traditional courses.
+Most students are unaware of courses in Finance and follow the herd mentality thereby ending up taking traditional courses.
 However, students have to note that with growing number of opportunities in the finance sector and MNCs setting up their businesses in India, the need for finance professionals having global accreditations is on the rise.

 MBA is a highly revered course, and getting an admission in a Top B school is certainly worth your while as you end up having a lucrative career.
 However, an MBA from a lower rung institute does not give you an attractive career option.
 As against it, CIMA gives you a professional qualification and also has a global accreditation.

 Fees for MBA start from around 3- 4 lakhs and increase as per the institute’s brand name.
 As against that, CIMA qualification costs you around 1 to 1.8 lakhs, which is much lesser than the MBA course.